Research / Product strategy / UX/UI Design / AI-assisted process

 5. Information architecture & user flows

-FitMatch is built around three tabs that reflect the three things a shopper needs.
-Simple navigation, no dead ends:
+FitMatch is built around three tabs that reflect the three simple things a shopper needs:

-Flow 01: Onboarding.
 The user connects their email, the app imports their purchase history automatically, and they optionally add qualitative feedback for each item.
-Every decision in this flow was made to reduce friction while maximising the data quality that powers future recommendations.
+Every decision was made to reduce friction while maximising the data quality that powers future recommendations.

 6. Wireframes